ankit-rathi/Decision-Intelligence-Engine/chapters/20_Data_Driven_Organization.md

 This completes the framework of decision intelligence systems presented throughout the book: a structured approach for building organizations that learn systematically from their decisions.

+**Closing Reflection**

+When organizations integrate measurement, intelligence, decision-making, and learning into a continuous system, data becomes more than an asset—it becomes a mechanism for adaptation.
+In such organizations, every decision becomes an opportunity to learn and improve.
+The result is an enterprise that evolves continuously through evidence, insight, and experience.

 ---

 ## References